Questions: Should I be concerned about 6 weeks pregnant cramping, back pain or spotting? What should my 6 weeks pregnant belly look like?

 Implantation is the attachment of the embryo (formed after the union of sperm and ovum) to your womb by burrowing into the endometrium.

-The truth is, implantation bleeding occurs very early in pregnancy ( three to four weeks of pregnancy) and pain is not very severe.
+The truth is, implantation bleeding occurs very early in pregnancy (around the time your period is due, about 3 to 4 weeks of pregnancy) and pain is usually not very severe.
+By 6 weeks, implantation has already happened, so new cramps at this time are usually from other causes.

 2. Miscarriage